Ingridfiv/ingridsblog/content/the strange texts.md

 If he can specify the county in which the man whom he vouches to warranty lives, he shall have a week’s adjournment; if he can locate him within two counties, he shall have two weeks; if within three, he shall have three weeks.
 The number of weeks’ adjournment granted him shall correspond to the number of counties which he names.[^6]

-This might not sound like much to people used to other legislative traditions (medieval or modern), but Anglo-Saxon legislation almost never includes general principles like this.
+This might not sound like much to people used to other legislative traditions (medieval or modern), but Anglo-Saxon legislation almost never includes general statements like this.
 In Anglo-Saxon written law we would certainly expect to see something like the first part of this clause ('if one county, then one week's adjournment..') but not the second ('number of week's adjournment correspond with number of counties).

 Perhaps the details, the summaries and the maxims mean that the text was written by someone with a specialist interest in the topic of vouching beyond practical knowledge of current practice.
 The attempts at covering all eventualities could be the result of thinking through the application of a law, and the summaries could be the written manifestation of such thinking.
 This specialist interest could also be also betrayed by a passage that starts *hwilon stod* (‘it used to be’) and which then goes on to explain ‘þa geræddan witan þæt hit betere wære þæt’ (‘then the witan decided that it would be better that’).
 Such an explicit reference to legal change is almost as rare as the legal maxims.[^7]